pointstablecoin/point/doc/zmq.md

 ## Remarks

-From the perspective of merged, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
-Thus, there is no state introduced into merged directly.
+From the perspective of pointd, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
+Thus, there is no state introduced into pointd directly.
 Furthermore, no information is broadcast that wasn't already received from the public P2P network.

 No authentication or authorization is done on connecting clients; it